How To Store Bread Yeast

 Freezing Dry Yeast

-Although unopened dry yeast is typically stored in a cool cabinet, it can be stored in the freezer also 5.
+Although unopened dry yeast is typically stored in a cool cabinet, it can be stored in the freezer also5.
 It can be frozen in its original packaging.
-After being opened, dry yeast can be frozen by following these steps.
+After being opened, it can be frozen by following these steps.

 How to freeze opened dry yeast: